krlvn/iMagic8ball/README.md

 # Description
 This telegram bot simulates the "Magic 8-Ball".
 It is used for fortune-telling or seeking advice.<br>
+It is supported 4 languages: English, French, Espanol, Russian.<br>
 You can see how it works: @iMagic8ball_bot

 ## Requirements: